cross-solution/YawikDocs/source/installation.rst

 Debugging
 ^^^^^^^^^

-you can enable the debugging Mode by setting the enviroment variable APPLICATION_ENV=develop.
+you can enable the debugging Mode by setting the enviroment variable ``APPLICATION_ENV=development``.
 This will enable increase the debug level, enable error messages on the screen.